Travel

 Steamies Burger Bar

-This low-key, easy-going spot in town is counter-serve and has a variety of burgers, plus hot dogs, fries, salads & shakes.
+This low-key, easy spot in town is counter-serve and has all your favorites— burgers, hot dogs, fries, salads, and shakes.

 There

-This rustic, old hotel is in the heart of town, and a classic cozy spot to grab a drink.
+At The New Sheridan, this rustic, old hotel is in the heart of town, and a classic cozy spot to grab a drink. a bar that boasts its original interiors from 1895tin ceiling, mahogany bar, pool tables.

 Last Dollar Saloon

-A local favorite since 1978, this laid-back spot serves more than 60 types of beer and has a rooftop to boot.
+A local favorite since 1978, this laid-back spot serves more than 60 types of beer and a rooftop!

 O'Bannons

-This classic, underground Irish pub has a funky, local vibe featuring regular concerts with national and local acts.
+This classic, underground Irish pub has a funky, local vibe and hosts regular concerts.

 Overland Sheepskin Co.

-Overland feels like a must when in Colorado.
-You’ll find plenty of luxe accessories, outerwear, and shoes made from sheepskin, leather and fur..
+This feels like a must when in Colorado.
+You’ll find plenty of luxe accessories, outerwear, and shoes made from sheepskin, leather, and fur.

 Sublime